 I'm finally painting all the time!

 I got an art degree in 2007.
 I loved painting, but somehow I found a million reasons not to.
 My house is too small!
 My oil paints are too messy!
 No one will like it!
 My hands stopped working!
 All of them were dumb reasons, except the last, which was (mercifully) temporary.
 I celebrated getting my hands back by starting to make little paintings every month or two, but I still felt timid about sharing them.

 I moved to Tokyo with my husband in October 2016 and was stunned by the changing colors.
 November on Mount Takao was surreal.
-Spring Sakura were breathtaking.
+Spring cherry blossoms were breathtaking.
 Summer hydrangeas kept me in awe.
 There is something here to marvel at all year, and I'm determined to make these memories last.
-I started taking photos, but they didn't do justice to what I was seeing, so I've been making paintings, in hopes that they might give more hints to the sights, scents and emotions of the Tokyo experience.
+I started taking photos, but they didn't do justice to what I was seeing, so I've been making paintings, in an effort to give palpability and permanence to the sights, scents and emotions of my Tokyo experience.